jundalisay/superb/content/en/research/jagor/ph/chapter-20.md

 ---
 title: "The Philippines"
-date: 2022-04-30
+date: 2022-02-10
 image: /covers/travels.jpg
 description: ""
 linkTitle: "Chapter 20"
-linkb: "/research/jagor/ph"
-linkbtext: "Index"
-linkf: "/research/jagor/ph"
-linkftext: "Index"
 author: Jagor
 icon: /graphics/flag.png
 ---

-TRAVELS IN BÁMAR (CONTINUED).-SOUTH-SEA ISLANDERS CAST AWAY BY srorus –

-BURIAL CAVERNS AND FUNERAL CUSTOMS OF THE ANCIENT BISAYANS.—CROCUDILES.-- IGNATIUS BEANS.-COCOA-NUT OIL.
+## TRAVELS IN BÁMAR (CONTINUED).-SOUTH-SEA ISLANDERS CAST AWAY BY srorus – BURIAL CAVERNS AND FUNERAL CUSTOMS OF THE ANCIENT BISAYANS.—CROCUDILES.-- IGNATIUS BEANS.-COCOA-NUT OIL.

 In Guiuan, I was visited by some Micronesians.
 For the last 14 days, they had been in Sulangan on the small neck of land south-east from Guíuan, diving for pearl mussels (mother-of-pearl). <!-- , having undertaken the dangerous journey for the express purpose. * -->